The Bankrate promise

 When you prefer simple, easy rewards

 If you’re looking for a cash back credit card that skips bonus categories and offers generous flat-rate rewards instead, the Bank of America Unlimited Cash Rewards card is worth considering.
 After all, you’ll earn a flat 1.5 percent cash back on everything you buy, which can definitely add up over time.
-For cardholders who simply want to swipe and earn rewards, without concerning themselves with whether or not certain purchases will earn them bonus cash back, this card is a good choice.
+For cardholders who simply want to swipe and earn rewards, without concerning themselves with whether certain purchases will earn them bonus cash back, this card is a good choice.

-Redeeming your cash back is as straightforward as earning it.
+Even better, redeeming your cash back is as straightforward as earning it.
 You can redeem your rewards for statement credits, a deposit into an eligible Bank of America checking or savings account or a transfer to an eligible Merrill investment account — including 529 savings plans.

 When you already have an account with Bank of America or Merrill

 This Bank of America card is worth getting if you’re a member of the Bank of America Preferred Rewards program.
 You’ll have to maintain an average balance of at least $20,000 for three months to qualify for the lowest of the five tiers of this program, but becoming a member lets you earn 25 percent to 75 percent more cash back for each dollar you spend, depending on your tier.

 With the Unlimited Cash Rewards card, in particular, becoming a member of this program would increase your cash back rate to between 1.87 percent and 2.62 percent cash back on everything you buy.
 If you’re able to qualify for the higher tiers, Platinum and above, your cash back rate could be higher than some of the best flat-rate cash back cards out there.